-First, create a new slide by clicking the blank plus slide box in the bottom right.
+First, create a new slide by clicking the "add scene" button on the bottom right by the timeline.

-The Layout menu allows you to select some basic slide designs.
+The Grid menu allows you to select some basic slide designs.

 Once you are satisfied with your slide layout you can begin to add text and media to the presentation.